 Our case studies include the SNU-NPB OpenCL benchmark suite and a real-world seismology simulation.
 We show that, on average, users have to modify only four source lines of code in existing applications in order to benefit from our runtime optimizations.
-Our MultiCL runtime always schedules command queues to the optimal device combination, with an average runtime overhead of 10% for the SNU-NPB benchmarks and negligible overhead for the seismology simulation.
+We also compare the performance and programmability of MultiCL with SOCL, an OpenCL frontend to the StarPU runtime system, and discuss their tradeoffs.
+Our MultiCL runtime in most cases schedules command queues to the optimal device combination, with an average runtime overhead of 10% for the SNU-NPB benchmarks and negligible overhead for the seismology simulation.
+Our evaluation includes both single-node and multinode experiments, where we show how MultiCL adapts to the different algorithmic patterns and yields a highly efficient device scheduling.

 The paper is organized as follows.
-In Section II we describe relevant details of the OpenCL programming model, and in Section III we discuss some related work.
-In Section IV, we describe our proposed OpenCL extensions.
-The MultiCL runtime design and optimizations are discussed in Section V, and an experimental evaluation is presented in Section VI.
-We present concluding thoughts in Section VII.
+In Section 2 we describe relevant details of the OpenCL programming model, and in Section 3 we discuss some related work.
+In Section 4, we describe our proposed OpenCL extensions.
+The MultiCL runtime design and optimizations are discussed in Section 5.
+Our experimental setup is explained in Section 6.
+We present and discuss our case studies in Sections 7 and 8.
+We present concluding thoughts in Section 9.